RobTillaart/I2C_LCD/README.md

 As I encountered problems during tests (display garbled) I added a counter of the number of writes (each char => 5 bytes I2C).
-For now a development only, so will be removed in future.
+For now a development only, so expect it to be removed in future.

 - **uint32_t getWriteCount()** idem.

-Not resetable (yet).
+Not reset-able (yet).

 ## Future